The Ultimate Skin Care Guide for Beginner’s: Understanding skin type, products, ingredients & more.

 Face Masks

 An optional add-on is a face mask no more than once a week which can be added after cleansing.
 They can be used to treat a range of concerns, from hydration to brightening, clogged pores and more.
-Clay or charcoal masks are a nice addition for those with oily skin, sleep masks can deliver intense hydration to dehydrated skin and sheet masks can contain a wide range of ingredients to suit any skin type.
+Clay or charcoal masks are a nice addition for those with oily skin, sleep masks can deliver intense hydration to dehydrated skin and sheet masks can contain a wide range of ingredients to suit any skin type - we love the CLINICCARE Time Reverse Mask for potent anti-ageing and skin plumping effects.

 Treatments